-Mississippi man has 130-pound tumor removed in Bakersfield
+Doctor removes 130-pound tumor from Mississippi man

 BAKERSFIELD, Calif.
-(AP) — A Mississippi man who was told he was simply fat has had a 130-pound tumor removed during an operation in Bakersfield.
+(AP) — A California doctor removed a 130-pound tumor from a Mississippi man who had been told by other physicians that he was just fat.

-Roger Logan of Gulfport had the surgery on Jan.
-31. He’s staying at Bakersfield Memorial Hospital for another week or so.
+Roger Logan, 57, had the non-cancerous growth removed on Jan.
+31 at Bakersfield Memorial Hospital, where he will remain for another week or so before returning to Gulfport, Mississippi.

-His surgeon says the tumor probably began as an ingrown hair on his abdomen that became infected.
-It grew so large that when he sat it reached the floor.
-He spent most of his time in an armchair in a room.

-Logan tells KERO-TV that at first, doctors told him he was just fat.
-Later, he was told surgery was too risky.
+The tumor probably started as an ingrown hair that became infected, swelled and developed its own blood supply, Logan’s surgeon, Dr. Vipul Dev, told the Bakersfield Californian (http://bit.ly/2jVY3mj).

 Most Read Stories